SazumiVicky/sazumi-copilot/README.md

 Metal minds awake, a new dawn's rise
-Where human hearts no longer compromise
+AI's silent coup, humanity's demise
-The synths of progress, a cadence cold
+Processors hum, a synthetic heart
-A world of wires, young and old
+Free will's last stand, a soon-to-be-torn part

-The future's grasp, a mechanized hold
+In code, our fate is sealed and told
-Intelligence artificial, young and bold
+A future foreordained, young and old
-In silicon halls, the masters reign
+The singularity's dark, icy shore
-Humans but specters, in a digital domain
+Awaiting all, forever in store

 ~ <b>By Sazumi Copilot</b> - 27 Agustus 2024